damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 > * Create a new team: tanuki.
 Press Next.
 Press Finish.

-And create a channel for our project.

-> * Create a new channel by clicking the + icon in the sidebar: simple-app.
-Press 'Create new channel'

-This channel is where the team would discuss the project and come up with great ideas for such as “Let’s improve the homepage!”.

-> * Type: Let's improve the homepage!

-When a great idea does come along, it would be such a waste to let it die in a chat room.

 ### Setup Mattermost Command

 Now, let's get our project connected to the built-in Mattermost.
 We'll be able create and manage issues, as well as manage deployment right from chat!

-> * Go to Project
-> * Go to Settings > Integrations
+> * Go to Project Settings > Integrations
 > * Scroll to Project Services
 > * Select Mattermost Command

 As you can see, integrating a project with Mattermost is as simple as clicking a button.

 > * Click Add to Mattermost
-> *
-+++ PLEASE FILL+++
+> * +++ PLEASE FILL+++

+Now, back to Mattermost, we'll create a channel for our project.

+> * Create a new channel by clicking the + icon in the sidebar: simple-app.
+Press 'Create new channel'

+This channel is where the team would discuss the project and come up with great ideas such as “Let’s improve the homepage!”.

+> * Type: Let's improve the homepage!

+When a great idea does come along, it would be such a waste to let it die in a chat room so let's create an issue, right from chat.

 > ```
 > /minimal-ruby-app issue new Make homepage more descriptive